 As the City of Stamford grew and the Jewish community expanded, the Jewish Center outgrew its home on Prospect Street.
 In 1973, the 15-acre Nyselius estate on Newfield Avenue was purchased.
 While its new home was being planned and constructed, the JCC functioned as a Center “without walls,” continuing to offer its members an extensive range of activities and programs by borrowing or renting needed facilities.
 In 1977, the Jewish Center was renamed the Stamford Jewish Community Center, and in that year membership nearly doubled.
 Ground was broken at the Newfield Avenue site in 1978.
 The William and Sally Tandet Building was completed in 1981.

-Today, the JCC continues to maintain the tradition of communal pride and heritage envisioned by its founders nearly a hundred years ago.
+Today, the JCC continues to maintain the tradition of communal pride and heritage envisioned by its founders more than a hundred years ago.